syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-Use-a-ColorEdit-Control-in-a-Column-and-Retrieve-its-value.md

 # Colored it Control in Windows Forms DataBoundGrid

+This page explains How to Use a ColorEdit Control in a Column and Retrieve its Value and more details.

+## How to Use a ColorEdit Control in a Column and Retrieve its Value

 Set the CellType property in the cell style to "ColorEdit" and the text property to the appropriate value.
 To access a column's style, use either GridDataBoundGrid.GridBoundColumns or GridDataBoundGrid.Binder.InternalColumn depending upon whether you have explicitly added the GridBoundColumns or not.

-## How to Use a ColorEdit Control in a Column and Retrieve its Value

-This page explains about How to Use a ColorEdit Control in a Column and Retrieve its Value and more details.

 {% tabs %}
 {% highlight c# %}